KSWorm93/simple-blog/README.md

 ## How to use - Work in progress, will possibly be changed

 1. Use the projects funtionality to create your own blog.
+Required folders and files will be generated upon initial run.

 Alternatively import a folder based structure, to construct an existing blog!